securitybunker/databunker.org/content/use-case/secure-session-storage/index.md

 # - internal-project
 ---

-When writing web applications sometimes you need to save data in a **session object**.
+When creating web applications you need to save data in a **session object**.
 This data can include user email address, user permissions, last operation code, error messages.

 Some of this information is considered **Personal Identifiable Information**.
 In short, **PII**, as defined by GDPR.